 The Solvency II Internal Model Governance and Data Governance business standards and associated guidance, manuals, logs and reports are part of the overall RMF.
-These combine to ensure that our businesses operate within a controlled environment when developing methodologies and assumptions, and when running processes and systems.
+These combine to ensure that the Company's businesses operate within a controlled environment when developing methodologies and assumptions, and when running processes and systems.